Mama Hama, 23, a reporter with the Sulaymaniyah-based Livin magazine, was shot by

 His last article in Livin

 recounted the prevalence of prostitution in Kirkuk and the alleged complicity of police

 Ahmed Mira, Livin's editor-in-chief,

-told CPJ that the slaying was designed to "silence the free voices in Kirkuk Police Brig.
-Jamal Tahir told CPJ that the department had launched an investigation.
+told CPJ that the slaying was designed to "silence the free voices in Kirkuk."
+He called the

+had launched an investigation.
 He called it a "serious situation" that would get

 considered a relatively safe area.
 Initial accounts varied as to how many times

 received a threatening message from an unidentified person on May 15.

 Receive news about press freedom directly in your inbox.